webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 * Draw inside a Worker so the drawing doesn´t block User interactions

+'''Comment:''' ''Is this even possible considering that we cannot pass dom elements to a worker?
+I've tried this and I get exceptions.
+We should mention web workers since they can do work for a canvas, but not drawing work I'm afraid.
+Or...?''

 ==Using WebGL for Drawing?==

 * WebGL is a 2D API!